ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 > Relevant Files
 > `settings.dat`

 The settings files store application wide settings and defaults.
 The `settings.dat` file is an application hive which can be opened with Registry Editor and other tools which can handle registry files.
 I've also updated the [RegistryHive.bt](https://www.sweetscape.com/010editor/repository/templates/file_info.php?file=RegistryHive.bt&type=0&sort=) for 010 Editor.
 If a key doesn't exist that option hasn't been changed from the default or set.
+Research has already been published on this file format and a list of links can be found [here](#useful-links--information)

 Below is a screenshot of the application wide settings menu.
 ![Screenshot of Settings Menu](/Images/Settings.png)